Samuel-Isirima/online-services-status-checker/README.md

 UPDATES AFTER LAUNCH
 1. Add webhook support
-2. Add phone numbers and emails for notifications (After verification)
+2. Add phone numbers and emails for notifications (After verification) 2.5 User can select which email and phone or slack channel to be connected for which action
 3. Select specific phone numbers and emails for each action